Have Personal Injury Questions?

 - How much will it cost to hire my own experienced San Diego auto accident lawyer?

-Many people also buy insurance to protect them in case of collisions, theft, etc. If your automobile is damaged, your insurance company may help you get it repaired or replaced.
-However, this is often handled by a “property damage” specialist, who will not be involved in your injury claim.
+Many people buy additional insurance to protect them in case of collisions, theft and “acts of God”.
+If your automobile is damaged for one of these reasons, then your insurance company may help you get it repaired, or even replaced.
+However, this is often handled by a “property damage” specialist who will not be involved in your personal injury claim.

-If you are injured by an uninsured (or underinsured) driver, different legal rules apply.
-For example, you normally have only half the amount of time to begin legal action.
-You are not permitted to have a jury hear your case and must submit to special arbitration procedures.
-If this type of coverage applies, it is important to understand that “your” insurance company (to whom you may have paid premiums for many years, without ever having a claim) is now not “on your side.”
-Since your own insurance company may be liable to pay your medical bills, lost earnings, etc., they have a vested interest to limit your payments.
+It is important to note that if you are injured by an uninsured (or underinsured) driver, then different legal rules apply.
+For example, you normally only have half the amount of time to start pursuing legal action.
+You are not permitted to have a jury hear your case and you must submit to special arbitration procedures.
+If this type of coverage applies to your situation, it is important to understand that “your” insurance company (to whom you may have paid premiums for many years, without ever having a claim) is now not “on your side”.
+Since your own insurance company may be liable to pay your medical bills, lost earnings, and other damages, they have a vested interest to limit your payments.